Renters' Rights Act vs Renters (Reform) Bill - what letting agents need to know

 Their manifesto promised to “immediately abolish Section 21 ‘no fault’ evictions”.
 Deputy Prime Minister and Secretary of State for Housing, Communities and Local Government, Angela Rayner, stated last year she would ban no-fault evictions immediately if Labour were elected.

-In the Renters’ Rights Bill, Labour mentioned that as well as abolishing no-fault evictions, they will create “New clear and expanded possession grounds” to make it easier for landlords to reclaim properties when needed.
+In the Renters’ Rights Act, Labour stated that, in addition to abolishing no-fault evictions, they will create “New, clear and expanded possession grounds” to make it easier for landlords to reclaim properties when needed.

-However, just like the Renters (Reform) Bill, this new legislation doesn’t state how they will ban the section and reform the courts.
+However, just as with the Renters (Reform) Bill, this new legislation doesn’t specify how they will ban the section or reform the courts.

 Rent increases

-Does Labour’s Renters’ Rights Bill allow rent increases?
+Does Labour’s Renters’ Rights Act allow rent increases?
 Only if it's in line with market rates

 Did the Conservative’s Renters (Reform) Bill allow rent increases?
 Yes if in line with market rates